Servings: 6 Total time: 40 minutes Difficulty: beginner

 1. Prepare the dough: In a bowl, mix the millet flour, salt and gluten-free baking powder.

 2. Add the oil and gradually pour in the lukewarm water while mixing.
 The dough should be soft and slightly sticky.
-Knead the dough for about 5 minutes to obtain a smooth consistency.
+Knead the dough for about 5 minutes until it is smooth and elastic.

 3. If desired, add sesame or flax seeds for added texture.

-4. Shape the loaf: Divide the dough into several small balls to make individual loaves or form one large loaf.
-Flatten each ball into a disk about 1 cm thick.
+4. Shaping the bread: Divide the dough into several small balls to make individual loaves or form one large loaf.
+Flatten each ball into a disc about 1 cm thick.

-5. Cooking: Heat a frying pan over medium heat and lightly brush it with a little oil or ghee.
-Cook each disk of dough for about 3 to 4 minutes on each side, until golden brown and slightly crispy.
-For a crispier version, you can bake the bread in the oven at 180°C for 20 to 25 minutes.
+5. Cooking: Heat a skillet over medium heat and lightly brush it with a little oil or ghee.
+Cook each disc of dough for about 3 to 4 minutes per side, until golden brown and slightly crispy.
+For a crispier version, you can bake the bread in the oven at 180°C (350°F) for 20 to 25 minutes.

-6. Serve: This millet bread is eaten hot, ideally accompanied by curries, vegetables or simply spread with ghee.
+6. Serving suggestion: This millet bread is best enjoyed warm, ideally with curries, vegetables, or simply spread with ghee.
 It keeps well for a few days and can be reheated before serving.

 Keywords: Gluten-free millet bread, Nepalese bread, gluten-free flatbread